yaromatv/my-flat-earth/README.md

 ## Description

-Are you sure our planet is a sphere?
-Now you can choose what you like!
+Are you questioning the shape of our planet?
+This project allows you to explore different perspectives on Earth's shape.

 ## Getting Started

 To get started download or fork this repo.
 To run the app, run the following:

 1. `npm i`
+2. Provide environment variables in .env file.
-2. `npm start`
+3. `npm start`

 This will install the needed dependencies and run the app locally in your browser.